 Yes!
 There are two moments in particular that get me every single time.

 First, I love a traditional First Look, when a bride or groom is walking down the aisle to their soon-to-be-spouse, and they lock eyes for the first time.
 Everyone loves this moment, but there’s an element that’s special for me, and that’s the music.
 I love when a carefully selected song is perfectly timed with each footstep, building up the anticipation, and then crescendos when the first look finally takes hold.
 Everyone’s breath is taken away, the crowd falls silent, and the music fades seamlessly as the couple unites at the altar.

 Second, I love a really great speech or toast.
 Speeches that are thoughtful, sweet, appropriately playful, and maybe even a little roasty without being offensive, are my favorite.
 I particularly love hearing words of wisdom from loved ones who have been trusted friends for many years.
 And as weird as it sounds, I love the tears!
 I love the raw, emotional, authentic vulnerability of human beings expressing their love and appreciation for each other.

 What’s your best advice for newly married couples?

 A sense of humor is vital.
 Flexibility is key.
 Being happy is more important than being right.
 Enjoy the journey.
 Don’t take yourself too seriously.
 Don’t sweat the small stuff.

 Where do you see your business in five years?

-The goal right now is to keep doing what we do with love, integrity and honesty.
-I’d like to see modest growth with a focus in excellence and customer happiness.
+The goal right now is to keep doing what we do with love, integrity, and honesty.
+I’d like to see modest growth with a focus on excellence and customer happiness.